San Antonio Rideshare Accident Lawyers

 Generally, Lyft and Uber only get involved with serious claims that one of their drivers was involved in while logged into the app and accepting or ferrying rides.
 That means that if you get hit by an Uber or Lyft driver when they’re “off the clock,” the rideshare companies are free to remain uninvolved.

 When you are in an accident involving a rideshare driver who is working—whether you are a passenger in their car, a pedestrian, cyclist, or motorist in a different car—you must first file a claim against the at-fault driver’s insurance company.
 Once that coverage is exhausted, then you can file a claim with a rideshare company.

 We understand this can be tricky, which is why we are happy to assist you with the claims process to help you better secure just compensation.
 Traffic accident claims can be complex as is, so if you have been in an accident with a rideshare driver and don’t know what to do, please don’t hesitate to give us a call for the guidance you need.

-Count on The Law Offices of George P. Escobedo & Associates, PLLC
+Count on The Law Office of George P. Escobedo & Associates, PLLC

-When taking on a rideshare accident case, George P. Escobedo takes the time to thoroughly investigate the incident and assess liability.
+When taking on a rideshare accident case, our San Antonio rideshare accident attorney takes the time to thoroughly investigate the incident and assess liability.
 We can uncover evidence that proves the responsible party’s liability and present that evidence effectively.

 Committed & Passionate Advocacy